Mykrobe-tools/mykrobe-atlas/docs/desktop-release.md

 	$ yarn version --no-commit-hooks
 	```

 	Enter new version number when prompted, e.g. `0.6.0`.
-To push the source changes and tag,
+To push the source changes (do not push the tag yet; it will be created when the draft release is published),

 	```
-	$ git push --follow-tags origin HEAD
+	$ git push origin HEAD
 	```

 2. Build the latest Predictor binaries (see [Build Predictor Binaries](desktop-predictor-binaries.md) for setup instructions)